henrikwidlund/hostsparser/README.md

 ```
 The `filter.txt` file will be put into the current directory.

-#### Run from source
+#### Run from source code
-If you'd rather build and run from source, execute the following from the repository root:
+If you'd rather build and run from source code, execute the following from the repository root:
 ```sh
 IMAGE_ID=$(docker build ./src/HostsParser -q -t 'hostsparser') \
     && docker create --name hostsparser $IMAGE_ID \